Frequently asked (or wondered) Questions

 The Radical Therapy Network lists a wide range of resources with a specific focus on supporting people with marginlised and intersectional identities.

-Gendered intelligence, an organisation which supports trans and gender diverse young people, has a directory of therapists aimed at trans people (and their families and partners)
+Gendered intelligence, an organisation which supports trans and gender diverse young people, has a directory of therapists aimed at trans, gender diverse and gender questioning people (and their families and partners)

 I am on a low income.
 How can I access affordable therapy?